JackDougherty/jack-site/_pages/educ309.md

   - Thur Nov 14th at 6pm, Maple Ave NRZ, St. Augustine Church, 10 Campfield Ave, with students TBA

 ### Tues Oct 29: Preparing our presentation
-- Finalize the text and order of slides, and practice our presentation.
+- Finalize the text and order, and practice our presentation slides (https://docs.google.com/presentation/d/1FtG8e_s5X48QCB4NA-mlmZr84W68RVn1znB3_LsxiXk)
 - Presenter(s) are responsible for double-checking coding of transcripts, even if they did not conduct the interview
-- Assign Individual essay on interpreting patterns across our interviews, no more than 2000 words, due Sunday Nov 3rd by 6pm on blind-review (*more to come*)
+- [Assign Interpreting Interviews Essay](https://docs.google.com/document/d/1pmvHm8l19x2rXdSYCLLfVb6Jrp5Xjgk1M0ykC1JxAwA/edit), no more than 2000 words, due Sunday Nov 3rd by 6pm and submit on blind-review upload <https://form.jotform.com/70646100400136>

 ### Thur Oct 31: Presenting our findings
 - Public presentation of research findings for audience.
 Final preparations during class *if needed*, and presentation during Common Hour 12:15-1:15pm in McCook 200 conference room, with light lunch and homemade cookies.
 - Guest evaluators from Educational Studies will score your solo/duo presentations based on two criteria: How insightful is the claim and interpretation?
 How persuasive is the evidence?
+Worth 10 points.

 ### Tues Nov 5
 - Read: Paul Tough, “What College Admissions Offices Really Want,” *The New York Times*, September 10, 2019, sec.
 Magazine, <https://www.nytimes.com/interactive/2019/09/10/magazine/college-admissions-paul-tough.html>.